 Operational Hours and Admission

 Tokyo Tower is always open so there is no closing day.
-The operational hours last from 9 AM to 9 PM with the last admission takes place at 8.40 PM.
+The operational hours last from 9 AM to 9 PM with the last admission taking place at 8.40 PM.
 For the admission ticket, adults should pay 770 yen per person while students have different price tags.
 High school students are charged 620 yen while junior high and elementary students are charged 520 yen.
 Infants under 6 years are charged 150 yen.

-If you are travelling with a group, consisting of at least 10 people, you will be charged with ‘group fee’.
+If you are traveling with a group, consisting of at least 10 people, you will be charged with ‘group fee’.
 Adults are 600 yen, senior high school students are 450 yen, and junior high school and elementary students are charged 350 yen.
 Some people say that reserving online can give you the advantage of getting a lower charge.

 Getting to the Tower

 Kyoto Tower should be easy to spot as it is located next to Kyoto Station.
-If you are travelling from other cities, you can use the Shinkansen.
+If you are traveling from other cities, you can use the Shinkansen.
 From Tokyo, it takes 140 minutes.
 From Nagoya, it takes 35 minutes.
 From Osaka, it takes only 15 minutes.
 Once you arrive at Kyoto Karasuma Station, choose the Central Gate and you will find the tower in front of you.
 Cross the street, pass the bus terminal, and you should find the entrance.

 There is also an underground passage connecting Kyoto Station to the tower.
 You can use this way if you want to enter the building.
 Keep in mind, though, that the passage is always closed between 10 PM and 9 AM.